LachlanCourt/rainbowBot/README.md

 - [ ] Change the format of `rolemenu.dat` to allow for multiple different rolemenus and channels.
 Fix the arguments to make -c be optional properly
 - [ ] Add auto caps to new roles made with automatic channel creation
 - [ ] Make channel lock and role edit commands be able to be sent from any channel by passing a channel name as an argument
+- [ ] Earlier return on features that are disabled by checking the necessary channel earlier

 ## Planned features
 - [ ] Delete messages for moderation by passing a number of messages to clear